borgbase/docs.borgbase.com/faq/index.md

 ## Append-Only Mode

+In this mode, Borg will never remove old segments and instead add a new transaction for any change in a transaction log.
+The result is that no data is ever deleted and unwanted operations (like archive prunes- or deletions) can be undone.
+Thi is useful if the client machine shouldn't get full access to its own backups to e.g. prevent a hacker from deleting backups after taking over a client machine.
+For full details and instruction on how to roll back, see the official [Borg docs](https://borgbackup.readthedocs.io/en/stable/usage/notes.html#append-only-mode).

 ### My SSH key is set to append-only access, but I can still prune or delete old archives.
 Why is append-only mode not working?

 The Borg developers made the [decision](https://github.com/borgbackup/borg/issues/3504#issuecomment-354764028) to fail delete commands "silently".
 Effectively this means that while running backups with append-only ssh keys, no disk space will be recovered in your BorgBase repo with pruning.
 But you can run a prune with an all access ssh key when your free quota is running low, which will then clear pruned backups and free up disk space.